romanz/thebitcoinhole-databasedatabase/README.md

 ## Website

-The [thebitcoinhole.com](https://thebitcoinhole.com/) website offers a software & hardware wallets, seed backup solutions, inheritance services, nodes & books Comparison using this database.
+The [thebitcoinhole.com](https://thebitcoinhole.com/) website offers Hardware Wallets, Software Wallets, Bitcoin Nodes, Seed Backup Solutions, Inheritance Services & Bitcoin Books comparisons using this database.

 ## Sponsor this project
 Sponsor this project to help us get the funding we need to continue working on it.